 The majority of food service operations are permitted as Food Establishments, which are the traditional brick and mortar restaurants.

 To access a list of general requirements for food establishments, refer to the Restaurant General Guidelines.
 Refer to our Food Handler Permit webpage for information regarding food handler permits.
+For information regarding temporary, food truck, or seasonal food permits visit the "related links" section below.

 Obtaining a Permit to Operate